TrueFiEng/useDApp/docs/source/core.rst

 getExplorerAddressLink
 ======================

-Returns url to blockchain exporer for an address on a given chain.
+Returns URL to blockchain explorer for an address on a given chain.

 **Parameters**